DevOpsHiveHQ/dynamic-devops-roadmap/docs/interview/common-questions/README.md

 - What are the different types of system integration approaches?
 - Explain the concept of RESTful APIs.
 - What are the different phases of a system integration project?
-- What is Continuous Testing?
+- What is continuous testing?
-- What is Automation Testing?
+- What is automation testing?
-- What are the benefits of Automation Testing?
+- What are the benefits of automation testing?
-- What are the key elements of Continuous Testing tools?
+- What are the key elements of continuous testing tools?
-- What are the different Selenium components?
-- Explain the term "Infrastructure as Code" (IaC) as it relates to configuration management.
+- Explain the term `Infrastructure as Code` (IaC) as it relates to `Configuration Management`.
-- What are the benefits of infrastructure as code?
+- What are the benefits of Infrastructure as Code?
 - Why is Terraform used for DevOps?
 - What are the key features of Terraform?
 - Explain the uses of Terraform CLI and list some basic CLI commands?
 - What are modules in Terraform?
-- What is a Private Module Registry?
+- What is a private module registry?
 - What are the components of Terraform architecture?
-- What do you understand by Terraform in AWS?
 - What is Kubectl?
 - How do you automate Kubernetes deployments?
 - What are the benefits of using Kustomize?